Potty Training

 Interest in the Potty

-Research shows this develops DURING training, not before it.
-Waiting for spontaneous interest may mean waiting unnecessarily — it often appears once training begins.
+Research shows this develops DURING training.
+Don't wait unnecessarily — it often appears once training begins.

 Understanding Potty Words

-Vocabulary around toileting typically expands as a result of training exposure, not as a prerequisite.
-Don't wait for your child to use words they haven't been taught.
+Vocabulary expands as a result of training exposure, not as a prerequisite.

 The bottom line: Many "readiness signs" are either universal skills all toddlers have, or skills that develop during training itself.
 Focus on the core predictors instead.